-A completed recognised bachelor degree in accounting with a minimum grade point average of 4.0 (on QUT's 7 point scale).
+A completed recognised Australian or New Zealand bachelor degree in accounting with a minimum grade point average of 4.0 (on QUT's 7 point scale).

-A completed recognised bachelor degree in accounting with a minimum grade point average of 4.0 (on QUT's 7 point scale).
+A completed recognised bachelor degree (or higher) in accounting with a minimum grade point average of 4.0 (on QUT's 7 point scale).